georkost4/TodayILearned/Side-Tasks/diary.md

 21/8/2018

 Half-day wasted due to in house stuff.
 But I managed to start learning RxJava through some introductory videos .
 It's a very powerful and difficult concept to grasp but once you get there you can have huge benefits especially for Java and Android asynchronous programming.

+23/8/2018

+Did a lot of work at the factory but no study for my personal growth.
+The good news is that I have several free days of work ahead of me to focus and improve my skillset.